mozilla-l10n/documentation/misc/working_w_l10n_agency.md

   * Strings (whether it’s text files, a link to Pontoon, a link to a repository, a spreadsheet, a Google Doc…).
   * Locale specific style guides and product specific term list.
   * Terminology: Ask them to always refer to [Transvision](https://transvision.mozfr.org/) to check terminology.
-  * How you want the translations to be delivered — as a single batch or as each locale is ready.
 * Confirm with the vendor the following: word count, schedule and cost of the service.
 * Run testing/QA once you’ve received the translations, either by the community or the vendor, depending on the project agreement.
 * Communicate with communities for a chance to review and sign off on the project before releasing to the internal customer.